 Mandrem, North Goa

 From the far side of the creek bounding the edge of Ashwem, a magnificent and largely empty beach stretches north towards Arambol – the last unspoilt stretch of the north Goan coast.
 Olive Ridley marine turtles nest on the quietest patches, and you’re more than likely to catch a glimpse of one of the white-bellied fish eagles that live in the casuarina trees – their last stronghold in the north of Goa.

-With the gradual spread of package tourism down the coast, Palolem, a ninety-minute drive south of Margao along the main highway, is Gao’s most happening beach, attracting droves of sun seekers from November through March.
+With the gradual spread of package tourism down the coast, Palolem, a ninety-minute drive south of Margao along the main highway, is Goa’s most happening beach (even in the realm of the famous Goa beaches!), attracting droves of sun seekers from November through March.
 Set against a backdrop of forest-cloaked hills, its bay is spectacular, though the crowds can feel overwhelming in the high season.

 Marine Parade, Odisha

 In the west end of town, along Marine Parade, the atmosphere is more akin to a British Victorian holiday resort.
 This stretch is very much the domain of the domestic tourist industry and the beach is much cleaner here.
 It’s a pleasant place to stroll and becomes highly animated after sunset when the nightly souvenir market gets going.
 Local fishermen patrol the beach as lifeguards; recognisable by their triangular straw hats and dhotis, they wade with their punters into the surf and literally hold their hands to keep them on their feet – the undertow claims victims every year, so weak swimmers should be careful.